MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/whats-new/dba-for-vendor.md

 <img src="media/image26.png" alt="Screen output for 1099" width="624" height="268" />

-A column (Char, 65 in length) was added to the PM00200 table, VENDDBA This new field will be in all country installs for Dynamics GP.
+A column (Char, 65 in length) was added to the PM00200 table, VENDDBA This new field will be in all country/region installs for Dynamics GP.
 No changes were made for this new field in eConnect or Integration Manager